Windows Mobile: Pocket PCs

 Pocket PCs and personal digital assistants were originally the intended platform for Windows Mobile.
 These were grouped into two main categories: devices that lacked mobile phone capabilities, and those that included it.
 Beginning with version 6 devices with this functionality ran "Windows Mobile 6 Professional" and those that lacked it ran "Windows Mobile 6 Classic".
 Microsoft had described these devices as "a handheld device that enables you to store and retrieve e-mail, contacts, appointments, play multimedia files, games, exchange text messages with MSN Messenger, browse the Web, and more".
 From a technical standpoint Microsoft also specified various hardware and software requirements such as the inclusion of a touchscreen and a directional pad or touchpad.

 Smartphones

-Smartphones were the second hardware platform after Pocket PC to run Windows Mobile, and debuted with the release of Pocket PC 2002.
+Smartphones were the second hardware platform after Pocket PC to run Windows Mobile, and debuted with the release of Smartphone 2002.
 Although in the broad sense of the term "Smartphone", both Pocket PC phones and Microsoft branded Smartphones each fit into this category.
 Microsoft's use of the term "Smartphone" includes only more specific hardware devices that differ from Pocket PC phones.
 Such Smartphones were originally designed without touchscreens, intended to be operated more efficiently with only one hand, and typically had lower display resolution than Pocket PCs.
 Microsoft's focus for the Smartphone platform was to create a device that functioned well as a phone and data device in a more integrated manner.